uglyfish1991/NOCGame/README.md

 The game is to demonstrate **how technology is used to help support conservation**, and **what insights do we get from studying these samples** - it's not necessarily about what creatures or samples are down in the deep ocean.

-It is written in C#, using Unity 6.
 Artwork was by DigiDemi

 It is still a work in progress. ==There is still a lot of work to be done.==